hashicorp/terraform-provider-boundary/docs/resources/storage_bucket.md

 page_title: "boundary_storage_bucket Resource - terraform-provider-boundary"
 subcategory: ""
 description: |-
   The storage bucket resource allows you to configure a Boundary storage bucket.
 A storage bucket can only belong to the Global scope or an Org scope.
+This feature requires Boundary Enterprise or Boundary HCP.
 ---

 # boundary_storage_bucket (Resource)

 The storage bucket resource allows you to configure a Boundary storage bucket.
 A storage bucket can only belong to the Global scope or an Org scope.
+This feature requires Boundary Enterprise or Boundary HCP.

 ## Example Usage